microsoft/Partner-Center-Connector/README.md

 Next you will need to create the required objects in metaverse.
 These objects are required in order for the management agent to perform all operations as excepted.
 Follow the steps below in order to create the required objects.

+### Prerequisites
+This solution is designed for use with Microsoft Forefront Identity Manager 2010 R2 or Microsoft Identity Manager 2016.
+In order to compile the source code you will need to add a reference to _Microsoft.MetadirectoryServicesEx.dll_.
+You can find this file in the _bin_ directory where you have installed the Synchronization Service.
+The version referenced by the source should match the version you have deployed.

 ### Add the _Customer_ Object Type
 1. Open the _Synchronization Service Manager_ and then click on _Metaverse Designer_